 |A fishing canal in Plantation Key|

 We crossed the Tavernier Creek waterway and entered into Plantation Key, which is one of the keys belonging to Islamorada, the Village of Islands.
 Souvenir shops painted in yellows and pinks and all the colors of the sea had equally colorful metal sculptures, garden flags and other outdoor treasures displayed around their vibrant island shops.
 Baby palms still in their infancy were swaying in the breeze, propped up by little wooden stilts to assist in growing nice strong trunks.
 I also noticed that Old State Route 4A paralleled the Overseas Highway.
 I never did actually drive on it though.

 |Colorful roadside antique store in Key Largo.|

 It was also rather strange for me to see nothing but open sky and flat roads while driving.
 I live in the Pocono Mountains of Pennsylvania.
 The Pocono Mountains are part the Appalachian Mountain Range.
 I grew up in the mountains.
 My hometown even holds the honor of being the highest city in the state.
-Some of the villages and townships surrounding my city have an even higher elevation than Hazleton.
+Some of the villages and townships surrounding my city have an even higher elevation than my city.
 No, we are not nearly as elevated as the Rocky Mountains, the Appalachians are a more ancient and worn down mountain range but, they are still pretty high.
-Peaks and valleys and hills and even some tunnels can be seen all over the northeast part of the country.
+Peaks and valleys and even some tunnels can be seen all over the northeast part of the country.

 |Driving in Pennsylvania|